 If the decision is to reduce or stop opioid therapy, tapering should be done with education about the benefits of opioid reduction and provider oversight.
 If the decision is to use opioids, they should be prescribed at the safest lowest dose.
 Either decision should include pain rehabilitation and self-management strategies.

-Read about my experience at the 3-week Mayo Clinic Pain Rehabiliation Center
+Read about my experience at the 3-week Mayo Clinic Pain Rehabilitation Center

 Learn more about opioids, pain management, and the Compass Opioid Stewardship Program

 Listen to my Compass Opioid Stewardship program interview